Top 5 benefits of life insurance

 Long-term care

 A 65-year-old has a nearly 70% chance of needing long-term care services at some point in their lives.
-Many insurance policies offer riders that allow the living policyholder to tap into their death benefit to pay for those expenses, Scofield says.
+Many insurance policies offer riders that allow the living policyholder to tap into their death benefit to pay for those expenses, Campbell says.

 Big expenses

 You may be able to borrow against a policy’s cash value.
-“You can use this to pay for a big or unexpected expense, like a car or a wedding or a health issue,” Scofield says.
+“You can use this to pay for a big or unexpected expense, like a car or a wedding or a health issue,” Campbell says.
 If you die before paying the loan back, the value will be deducted from the death benefit.

 Retirement income